suewonjp/DNDX.JS/api-docs.md

         // Now the visual cue for the Source Group has become "Nothing" (fallen back to the Global Level)

 ###### .oncheckpair(cb)
 Specifies a callback to check a source/target object pair.
-The callback needs to return true to allow the object pair to be processed thereafter, and return false to reject the pair for further process.
+The callback needs to return true to allow the object pair to be processed thereafter, and return false to reject the pair for subsequent events.

 The callback accepts following arguments:
 - $srcObj : A jQuery object for the source